The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 use constant values directly if they span more than a byte.
 It's

-things like these that make assembly tricky to use, and therefore
+things like these that make assembly tricky to use, and what

 11.2 DrawPixel32 (pp 409)